Wisconsin's infectious waste annual report

 Update contact/facility info

 The DNR will notify your facility about annual reports only by email, so maintaining accurate contact information ensures you receive timely reporting information.
-The DNR strongly encourages naming a secondary contact who can respond to DNR emails about the annual report if the primary contact leaves or is unavailable.
+We strongly encourage naming a secondary contact who can respond to DNR emails about the annual report if the primary contact leaves or is unavailable.

 Definitions of contact roles